 – Will from Dalton

-Roundtree actually did move back to safety, in the spring, but I don’t blame you for not hearing about it, as not much was written.
+Roundtree actually moved back to safety in the spring, but I don’t blame you for not hearing about it, as not much was written.
 Honestly, it’s never a great indication when a guy is moved around.
-It could ultimately work out for someone like Tae Crowder, who has put on some weight and is at least pushing to be on the two-deep at inside linebacker.
-Roundtree, now a junior, also went to ILB but has moved back and, as far as I can tell, isn’t in the mix yet for meaningful playing time.
+It ultimately could work out for someone such as Tae Crowder, who has put on some weight and is at least pushing to be on the two-deep at inside linebacker.
+Roundtree, a junior, also went to ILB but has moved back and, as far as I can tell, isn’t in the mix yet for meaningful playing time.
 I guess you never know.

 Who’s the best 3-star player on the roster?